 What pests does Fennel get?

-Aphids, Slug, Snail, Cutworm, Root Knot Nematode
+Pests that affect Fennel include: Aphids, Slug, Snail, Cutworm, Root Knot Nematode.

 Diseases